BitcoinSchema/js-1sat-ord/README.md

 const result = await transferOrdToken(config);
 ```

 Note: To burn tokens you can set the optional `burn` parameter to `true`
+Note: You can use the optional `splitConfig` parameter to configure how and when to split token change outputs, and weather change outputs should include metadata.
+Note: You can use the optional `tokenInputMode` parameter to configure weather `all` tokens are consumed, or only what's `needed`.
+Default is `needed`.

 ### Send Utxos

 Sends utxos to the given destination: